+The Linked Learning approach can be found in a number of existing models, such as small theme-based learning communities, California Partnership Academies (CPA), other career academies and regional occupation centers and programs.
 Although some programs are stand-alone schools, including charter or magnet schools, most are pathways within larger comprehensive high schools.
-Often called a "school-within-aschool," pathways typically comprise no more than 200 students who stay together with the same teachers for the duration of the program.
+Often called a "school-within-a-school," pathways typically comprise no more than 200 students who stay together with the same teachers for the duration of the program.
 That continuity helps create close relationships among the students, their peers and their teachers.
-It creates the kind of "team player" mentality employers too often find lacking in their younger employees.28
+It creates the kind of "team player" mentality employers too often find lacking in their vounger employees.

-In a recent survey, 175 California CEOs put "improving the K-12 system" at the top of their list of how local and state government can strengthen the state's business climate and those CEOs support increased expenditures for California's K-12 system.
+In a recent survey, 188 California CEOs put "improving K-12 public education" at the top of their list of how local and state government can strengthen the state's business climate and those CEOs support increased expenditures for California's K-12 system.

-Silicon Valley CEO Survey: Business Climate 2011
+Silicon Valley CEO Survey: Business Climate 2012